Snehamoydey/Drowsiness-Detection/README.md

 _Feel free to customize the README to include additional information or details specific to your project.
-Providing clear instructions on installation, usage, and dependencies will make it easier for others to use and contribute to your project._
+Providing clear instructions on installation, usage, and dependencies will make it easier for others to use and contribute to your project._.